timsutton/brew-pkg/README.md

 You can also define a custom identifier prefix in the reverse-domain convention with the `--identifier-prefix` option, ie. `brew pkg --identifier-prefix org.nagios nrpe`.
 If there is a launchd plist defined, this same prefix is currently _not_ applied to the plist.

-You can set the path to custom preinstall and postinstall scripts with the `--scripts` option.
-It is similar to the `--scripts`option of `pkgbuild`.
+You can set the path to custom preinstall and postinstall scripts with the `--scripts` option which is just literally passed through to the `pkgbuild` command.
+For more information refer to `man pkgbuild` which explains that *`--scripts scripts_path` archive the entire contents of scripts-path as the package scripts.
+If this directory contains scripts named preinstall and/or postinstall, these will be run as the top-level scripts of the package [...]*.